Mihm Family: River Rulers

 In 1972, together with partner American Standard, Walter purchased a 17-acre parcel of land off West Street and built the Channel Club Tower.
 Total construction cost reached $14 million.
 Prior to being the town’s first high-rise condominium (at 17 stories high with 222 units and apartments starting at $41,400), the land once held a massive 25-room summer home owned by officers of the Salvation Army.
 Walter also built the adjoining private street, Channel Drive.

 In a September 1973 profile for the Asbury Park Press, Walter estimated the value of the family marine empire at $20 million with 175 to 200 employees.
+“I had a great crew working for me,” Walter said.

 In 1977, using the liquor license from the defunct Monmouth Beach Inn for which he paid $50,000, Mihm opened the Haul Out Restaurant (the original building was the one-time wash room for the Salvation Army home bought for $50).
 In 1986, he restarted the NYC-Bayshore ferry service in the area.
 The Direct Line service began with one boat (the Little M) and grew to 16 ships.

-He proved to have a real entrepreneurial touch in the food business, running several other area restaurants: Wally’s (Eatontown), Old Orchard Inn (Eatontown), Waterfront Café (Sea Bright), Pirate’s Cove (Belford) and Walter Mihm’s Steakhouse (Atlantic Highlands).
+He proved to have a real entrepreneurial touch in the food business, running several other popular area restaurants: Wally’s (Eatontown), Old Orchard Inn (Eatontown), Waterfront Café (Sea Bright), Pirate’s Cove (Belford) and Walter Mihm’s Steakhouse (Atlantic Highlands).

 “I ran a straight business and always kept my word,” said Walter about his success.
 “I didn’t play politics — I had to get things done.
 My goal always was to be able to say we ran the best marine business going, and I think we did.”